Analytics is far from straightforward.

 2. “To get our analysts to produce good work, we need to specify what they do.”

-Another common misconception Mike sometimes encounters is that analysts need a lot of hand-holding throughout the process.
+Another common misconception Matt sometimes encounters is that analysts need a lot of hand-holding throughout the process.
 There are a couple of reasons people assume this:

 Analytics is a very iterative and nuanced service – the reason a business has hired or contracted an analyst is because he or she has the skills that other employees don’t.
 To get the best results, you need to give them all the background information they require, then collaborate with them as they use their analytics knowledge to find a solution (even if it’s a different approach than you would take).